sad2project/descriptor-tools/README.md

 [![Edition](https://img.shields.io/badge/Edition-1.1-AA3333.svg)](http://amzn.to/2sd2Ubt)
 ![Version](https://img.shields.io/badge/Version-1.1beta-992222.svg)
 # descriptor-tools
 A collection of classes and functions to make the creation of descriptors simpler and quicker.
-Most of the ideas present in this library were presented, but not fully fleshed out in my book (http://amzn.to/2sd2Ubt), *Python Descriptors*.
+Most of the ideas present in this library were presented, but not fully fleshed out in my book, *[Python Descriptors](http://amzn.to/2sd2Ubt)*.

 The first major contribution that this library provides is attribute binding (see below), along with many helpers for building descriptors that use it.